 In pursuit of a mission to improve transplantation access and outcomes for patients, the CIBMTR was established in July 2004.
 The new organization joined together the research programs of the National Marrow Donor Program® (NMDP) and the International Bone Marrow Transplant Registry (IBMTR) at the Medical College of Wisconsin.

 In 1972, just four years after the first successful hematopoietic cell transplantation (HCT), pioneers in the field of HCT realized the significance of what they were undertaking.
 Several of the pioneers in this evolving science also understood the importance of collaborating to better understand the data being generated at individual centers.
 Dr. Mortimer M. Bortin and several colleagues established the IBMTR at the Medical College of Wisconsin to do just that.
 Physicians in the field agreed to voluntarily contribute their patient data to this outcomes registry.
 At the time, there were only about 12 transplant centers and fewer than 50 patients per year worldwide receiving a transplant.

 Over the years, the dedication and collaboration of those pioneers is reflected in the remarkable growth of this unique international collaboration.
-The IBMTR, with the later addition of the Autologous Blood and Marrow Transplant Registry (ABMTR), expanded to include a large network of transplant centers in almost 50 countries.
-This worldwide database now includes data on more than 425,000 patients.
+The IBMTR, with the later addition of the Autologous Blood and Marrow Transplant Registry (ABMTR), expanded to include a large network of transplant centers in more than 30 countries.
+This worldwide database now includes data on more than 600,000 patients.